-Robert Gropel is a long-time local in the area having grown up in Eaglemont.
-He played for the Ivanhoe Knights Basketball team for 12 years and worked at the Ivanhoe East IGA supermarket (known back then as Knorrs) for a number of years whilst at school.
+Dr Robert Gropel is a long-time local in the area having grown up in Eaglemont.
+He played for the Ivanhoe Knights Basketball team for 12 years and worked at the Ivanhoe East IGA supermarket (known then as Knorrs) for a number of years whilst at high school.
 Rob always knew he wanted to be a vet and has a strong passion for animal welfare.
 During university he spent several months volunteering in animal shelters in Thailand, India, Sri Lanka and Micronesia.
 He graduated from the University of QLD in 2005 and worked in mixed practice for 2 years gaining experience in horses and small animals.
-Since then he has worked at the major animal hospitals in Melbourne including the Lort Smith Animal Hospital, RSPCA and the Animal Emergency Centres where he has invaluable gained experience with high case number in medicine, surgery and emergencies.
+Since then he has worked at the major animal hospitals in Melbourne including the Lort Smith Animal Hospital, RSPCA and the Animal Emergency Centres where he has gained invaluable experience with a high number of cases in medicine, surgery and emergencies.

 She grew up in a country town and was surrounded by animals from a very young age.
 Her favourite early childhood game was using her fake doctors kit on her cat...and any other animal she could find, including lizards, rabbits, chickens, horses and frogs!
 Inevitably, the fake stethoscope was traded in for a real one and Karrie could not be happier.

 She completed her Certificate 4 in Veterinary Nursing in 2012, and was lucky enough to receive an award for Excellence in Emergency and Critical Care Nursing by her superiors.

 Karrie is extremely passionate about her role in the clinic and treats all patients as if they were her own.
 She has two cats, "Bishop" and "Samson" and is the first to admit that she is a crazy cat person.